 2. Berthelet (1986: 84) points out that the word ccoya (or q'oya) in Bertonio's dictionary is defined as a "mine" or "a gallery from which one extracts metal."
-Although precious metals were extracted from Collasuyu by the Inca state, there is no evidence that the term for this quarter derived from anything other than the ethnic group of the Colla.
+Although precious

 3. Hyslop notes that the existence of this branch remains hypothetical but that Julien's map may be more accurate than alternatives (Hyslop 1984: 264).